 |Metal||Weight in grams.||Price per gram (Rand)||Price|

 *Although platinum is the cheapest per gram, in engagement ring form it’s the most expensive option.

-And as Robert Cialdini, Influence, put it “In markets in which people aren't completely sure of how to assess quality, they use price as a stand-in for quality.”
+And as Robert Cialdini, Influence, put it “In markets in which people are not completely sure of how to assess quality, they use price as a stand-in for quality.”

 Although platinum isn’t an easy metal to work with, palladium is so tricky that most jewelers give up after a few failed attempts.

 To properly manufacture in palladium a jeweler requires very specialized (expensive) equipment and processes.
-The metal can't be properly worked by hand and has to be cast in an oxygen-free vacuum.
+The metal cannot be properly worked by hand and has to be cast in an oxygen-free vacuum.

 Very few jewelers have invested the capital and time into the science of palladium manufacturing.
-Unfortunately, 99% of jewelers that can’t work in palladium don’t stick to a simple “we don’t manufacture in palladium”.
-Rather spend a few minutes rehearsing a little speech about preserving the “traditional metals”, its zero-value and the durability issues of palladium.
+Unfortunately, 99% of jewelers that can’t work in palladium don’t stick to a simple “we don’t manufacture in palladium”, but rather spend a few minutes rehearsing a little speech about preserving the “traditional metals”, its zero-value and the durability issues of palladium.

 Although this is an exaggerated rendition, it clearly shows how porous a metal can solidify after it’s been cast.
-Instead of a super strong homogeneous metal you've a compromised mesh and spongy structure.
+Instead of a super strong homogeneous metal you have a compromised mesh and spongy structure.
 Severe porosity raises the risk of breakage tremendously.
-A small crack mightn't be the end of the world.
-If that crack is on a claw holding your main diamond&hellip.
-I hope you've comprehensive insurance.
+A small crack might not be the end of the world, but if that crack is on a claw holding your main diamond… I hope you have comprehensive insurance.

 Palladium is only porous and brittle if the metal has been burnt (overheated in casting process) or exposed to oxygen when it was in a molten state.

 3 More reasons to pick a platinum group metals over white gold.